Kobzol/hardware-effects/README.md

 Those effects obviously depend heavily on your CPU microarchitecture and model, so the demonstration programs may not showcase the slowdown on your CPU, but I try to make them as general as I can.
 That said, the examples are targeting x86-64 processors (Intel and AMD) and may not make sense on other CPU architectures.
-I try to make them compatible with Windows, but they are mainly tested on Linux.
+I focus on effects that should be observable on commodity (desktop/notebook) hardware, so I don't include things like NUMA effects here (although in a few years they might be common even in personal computers).
+The code is mainly tested on Linux.

 Currently the following effects are demonstrated: